Matus-Dubrava/file_scanner/README.md

     -   add test case for `mdm ls json-dump` testing `--debug` flag
     -   fix typo in `RepositoryORM` name
     -   fix bug in `mdm init` when `--recreate` is used in a directory which is not `mdm` root
+    -   add more test cases regading `collect_tracked_files_and_subdirectories` function.
+        -   cover cases such as removing empty dir, presering non-empty tracked dirs, etc.
+    -   add `skip` message when provided directory doesn't contain any tracked file, which means that there is nothing to remove